"Gentlemens of the Jury, What you think of that? Stagolee killed Billy DeLyon 'bout a five-dollar Stetson hat. That bad man, oh cruel Stagolee"

 - "Hurricane" by Bob Dylan is more of a framed-for-a-murder ballad, based on the true story of Rubin Carter.

-- His earlier "The Lonsesome Death of Hattie Carrol" and "The Ballad of Hollis Brown," from his album ''The Times, They Are A'Changin'" are both Ripped from the Headlines examples, the first chronicling the senseless murder of a poor black maid by a white aristocrat, the second recounting the story of a man who kills his wife, children, and himself because he can't afford to feed them anymore.
+- His earlier "The Lonesome Death of Hattie Carrol" and "The Ballad of Hollis Brown," from his album ''The Times, They Are A'Changin'" are both Ripped from the Headlines examples, the first chronicling the senseless murder of a poor black maid by a white aristocrat, the second recounting the story of a man who kills his wife, children, and himself because he can't afford to feed them anymore.

 - "Knoxville Girl" - An Appalachian murder ballad, the singer murders "the girl I loved so well" for no apparent reason.
-This troper was introduced to the Lemonheads version.

 - "Little Sadie", also known as "Cocaine Blues", a traditional folk song that has the same plot as "Knoxville Girl."
 Some versions specify suspected infidelity as the reason for the murder.